-4) Take good notes in class and put margin notes and underlining in your text book to fix the material on your mind.
-(A well prepared text book by a good student can command a premium on campus when it is time to sell it.)
+4) Take good notes in class and put notes and underlining in your text book to fix the material on your mind.

 8) My secret for getting through my degrees so fast was that I chose my doctoral dissertation topic early in my undergraduate years and every paper that I possibly could, I designed to be the basis for a chapter in my dissertation.
 (Those were the days before computer searches, and building up a bibliography was the keystone for writing a dissertation.)

 9) Play to your strengths.
 If you enjoy and are good in a subject, that is a subject you should consider majoring in.